User Manual - Table of Contents

-Uninstall the other product / hook driver detected, then reboot the spacedesk server machine and try to connect spacedesk client again.
+Use the Uninstall button on the spacedesk Driver Console app to uninstall the other product / hook driver detected, then reboot the spacedesk server machine and try to connect spacedesk client again.

-Step 3:Check if incompatible products did not uninstall OSBase driver
+Step 4:Check if incompatible products did not uninstall OSBase driver

 Various products using the OSBase driver do not properly remove it upon uninstall (e.g Duet Display, Fresco Logic, etc.).
 After uninstalling their product, the leftovers of the OSBase driver still need to be removed manually following the instructions below:

 - Go to Control Panel -> “Add Remove Programs “.
 If you can find OSBase display driver software, uninstall it.